Profile Interpolation

 and test_path

-pointing to .h5 files containing instances of the PSyGrid
+files containing instances of the

-class from which the training and testing grids can be loaded.
-These can be constructed by running one’s own simulations or by loading a precomputed simulation stored in the data directory of the POSYDON repository.
-The profile_names
+can be constructed by running one’s own simulations or by loading a precomputed

-argument denotes which profiles will be extracted from the grid and saved to filename
+argument denotes which profiles will be extracted from the

 using the function save

 .
-The Boolean argument hms_s2
+The Boolean

 compiler = CompileData(train_path = '/path/to/training/grid.h5',